chandreshkkhatri/obsidian-kanban-multilevel/docs/Settings/Board Header Buttons.md

-These settings allow hiding buttons from a Kanban board's header.
+These settings allow hiding buttons from a Kanban Multilevel board's header.

 Default: